 Digital Diplomas are only available to those who had their degree conferred between March 2020 and November 2021.
 Continued access to the digital diploma, provided by Parchment.com, is only available to graduates who established an account within 1 year following their graduation.
 Accounts can no longer be created, nor can a digital diploma be issued.

 Information for 2022 graduates and onwards

 The University of Toronto does not currently issue digital diplomas.
-Enrollment Services, in partnership with the Office of Convocation, is currently reviewing our digital diploma services.
+The University Registrar's Office, in partnership with the Office of Convocation, is currently reviewing our digital diploma services.
 Additional details will be emailed to graduates when more information is available.

 FREQUENTLY ASKED QUESTIONS

 (Class of 2020 AND 2021 ONLY)

 Does the Digital Diploma replace the original printed parchment?